hypercore-protocol/hyperdrive-daemon-client/README.md

 # hyperdrive-daemon-client
 A Node client library and CLI tool for interacting with the Hyperdrive daemon.

+Implements the RPC methods defined in the [`hyperdrive-schemas`](https://github.com/andrewosh/hyperdrive-schemas) repo.

 ## Installation
 `npm i hyperdrive-daemon-client --save`